 Our region needed a comprehensive resource for arts venues and works of art in public places to create more visibility for the arts.
 Pittsburgh Art Places encourages visitors and residents to visit arts venues and artworks.
 It also enables artists to find out about how to connect with local venues.

 Who can join Pittsburgh Art Places?

 Pittsburgh Art Places is open to profiles on works of art in public places in these counties: Allegheny, Armstong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Somerset, Venango, Washington, and Westmoreland.

 Currently, OPA is planning significant changes to Pittsburgh Art Places.
 All venue profiles have been temporarily made unavailable until our scheduled changes are made.
 We ask that new venue profiles not be made at this time.
 Venues will be notified when their profiles have once again made available.
 Any new venue profiles made will be made unavailable.

 Can artists join?

 No. But, they can join the Pittsburgh Artist Registry.
 This website is a place for artists to create profiles about their work.
 It is where arts professionals and visitors can find all local artists in one place, rather than seeking each out individually.
 As an artist, you can create a free, searchable profile of your work.
 Please visit pittsburghartistregistry.org for more information.

 A venue that I really like is not listed on Pittsburgh Art Places.
 Can I create a profile for that venue?

 We are glad you love a particular venue, but we kindly ask that you do not create profiles for venues that you are not directly involved with.
 Venue owners, employees, and board members can create the profile for their venue.
-Please get in touch with the venue that you love and encourage them to create a profile or seek their permission to do so!
+However, please see our answer above about the creation of new venue profiles.

 How do I list a work of art in a public place?